diegogamboa-support/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 ```

 ### -ObjectId
-The ID of the user (as a UserPrincipalName or ObjectId) in Azure AD to be assigned to the app role.
+Specifies the ID of a service principal in Azure AD.

 ```yaml
 Type: String